Skip to main content

 Plugin Ecosystem and Extensibility

-Obsidian.
-The community plugin store has 1,500+ plugins.
-Dataview alone (a query language for the vault) opens up workflows that other PKM tools require custom code for.
-Templater enables runtime template logic.
-Excalidraw embeds visual canvases.
-The downside: plugin sprawl.
-A vault with 30 plugins takes 5-10 seconds to open and develops obscure interaction bugs.
+Obsidian's community plugin store has 1,500+ plugins.
+Dataview alone opens up workflows that other PKM tools require custom code for.
+Templater enables runtime template logic, and Excalidraw embeds visual canvases.
+The downside is plugin sprawl.
+A vault with 30 plugins takes 5-10 seconds to open and can develop obscure interaction bugs.

-Roam.
-Roam supports user-developed extensions via Roam Depot, with about 200 community extensions as of 2026.
-The ecosystem is much smaller than Obsidian's, partly because Roam's user base is smaller and partly because Roam's core feature set already covers most of what Obsidian users add via plugins.
+Roam supports user-developed extensions through Roam Depot, with about 200 community extensions as of 2026.
+The ecosystem is much smaller than Obsidian's, partly because Roam's user base is smaller and partly because Roam's core feature set already covers many things Obsidian users add through plugins.

 When You Should Run Both